prasannax1/starships/README.md

    * Maximum: Warp 1.6

 At 750m long, the Aviary class is one of the largest ships in the Starfleet inventory.
 It's built almost entirely primary hull, with the engine sections and warp nacelles integrated into the saucer body.
+The upper part of the saucer has a depression where the primary hull of the *Photon* class fits snugly.

-The saucer is divided into 16 sections, with the aft 3 sections fused together to form the main engineering part of the *Aviary* class.
-Each of the remaining sections is split up into the upper 12 decks consisting of various labs, residential areas and special purpose rooms, the next 6 decks containing a large hangar, and the bottom 6 decks consist of security barracks, firing range, brigs etc.
+6 decks in the widest part of the saucer form the primary hangar of the *Aviary* class which runs all the way through from fore to aft.
+There are 3 exits to the hangar, one in the front and two in the back, each 20m tall and 120m wide.

-Each section contains an auxillary sickbay, a brig, and a mess hall.
-They contain residences for the crew of all the ships in the hangar underneath, as well as residences for everyone who works in that sections.
-8 of the sections contain secondary computer cores.
+Apart from the standard shuttlecraft and runabouts, the primary function of the *aviary* class is to carry a variety of intermediate size starships which are under 20m tall - for example, *Raven* class exploratory vessels, *Magpie* class explorers. *Vulture* class patrol vessels, etc.

 #### Mjolnir Class